Actindo-AG/Documentation/Magento2/UserInterface/01_Connections.md

     Click this button to edit the connection name.
 This button is only displayed if the connection name has been confirmed.

 - *Driver*
-    Click the drop-down list and select the Magento 2 driver.
+    Click the drop-down list and select the *Magento2* driver.
 All installed drivers are displayed.
-Depending on the connection driver, a *Credentials* section is displayed below the drop-down list.
+The *Credentials* section is displayed below the drop-down list.

     > [Info] Drivers are licensed and must be acquired via the app store or the corresponding e-commerce partner platform.
 The applicable driver credentials to establish the connection are obtained when acquiring the corresponding license.

 **Credentials**